Sewerbird/sewerbird.github.io/content/blog/_posts/2017-12-31-EIC Campaign Intro.md

 ## Roster

 This is a list of players in the campaign, and their character's current status.
+(To Be Updated)

 - *UNKNOWN* **by Charles**: In Hasslehold
 - *UNKNOWN* **by Kirk**: In Hasslehold